Joe Maddon: Uniform number

 Maddon wears the unusual uniform #70.
 He has said that his preferred number used to be #20, but that he lost that number when future Hall-of-Famer Don Sutton came to the Angels.
 He was then randomly assigned #70 and declared that he would never change it so that his number would never be taken from him again.

 Charitable organizations

 Maddon's organization, Respect 90 Foundation, hosts a charity golf tournament annually in his hometown of Hazleton, Pennsylvania.
 Respect 90 and Maddon also sponsor a charity boxing event in Chicago annually.
 The Respect 90 Foundation raises funds to benefit inner city youth.

+In 2017, Joe Maddon and his neighbor Jill Kelley hosted a Gasparilla party for wounded veterans.

 Personal life

 Maddon has two children from a previous marriage and has five grandchildren through it.
 Maddon married his second wife in 2008.